typerefinery-ai/typerefinery-websight/application/backend/src/main/resources/apps/typerefinery/components/dialog/select/README.md

         └── value = "topicpayload"
 ```

-Each `selectgroup` child wraps nested `selectitem` options; you can also place `selectitem` nodes directly under the select for flat lists.
+Each `selectgroup` wraps nested `selectitem` options.
+Set `allowCreate` to let authors add new values at authoring time; ensure your component logic can handle arbitrary entries.

 ### Datasource Subresource Pattern